rscheiwe/oo-many-practice-google-api/README.md

 # OBJECTIVES
   * Draw this domain on a whiteboard or http://awwapp.com/
   * Build out the three classes and files from scratch (keep in mind the relationships)
+  * Build out a single class the employs the `RestClient` and `JSON` methods for obtaining data.
   * Think about how the classes will interact -- how does a publisher know about its titles?
 Et al.
   * Use attr_reader, attr_writer, & attr_accessor
   * Create a run file with a single point of entry